 Special education services are meant for children over the age of 3.
 Services are provided to eligible children free of charge through the public school system.
 If your child has passed his or her third birthday and you’re concerned about a developmental delay or disability, call your local school (even if your child isn’t enrolled there) and ask how and where to have your child evaluated under IDEA, our nation’s special education law.

 Get to Know Your Parent Center!

-You’ll also want to get in touch with the Parent Training and Information (PTI) center that serves your state or a given region within the state.
-Every state has at least one PTI.
+You’ll also want to get in touch with the Parent Center that serves your state or a given region within the state.
+Every state has at least one such center.
 Parent Centers specialize in connecting parents and others with local resources and providing them with information and training on disability topics, such as what rights you and your child have under federal and state law, how to work with service providers and schools to support your child’s development and learning, the network of knowledge associated with your child’s disability, and much, much more.

 To find your Parent Center: Visit our Find Your Parent Center page.

 IDEA’s Definition of Developmental Delay

 IDEA is the Individuals with Disabilities Education Act.
 Through IDEA, early intervention services and special education services are made available to our nation’s children.
 Not surprisingly, IDEA includes a definition of developmental delay, which may be useful to know.
 Here it is: